mongodb/specifications/source/find_getmore_killcursors_commands.rst

 Changes
 =======
+2021-04-06 Updated to use hello and secondaryOk.

-2015-09-30 slaveOk flag must be set to true on **getMore** and **killCursors** commands to make drivers have same behavior as for OP_GET_MORE and OP_KILL_CURSORS.
+2015-09-30 Legacy secondaryOk flag must be set to true on **getMore** and **killCursors** commands to make drivers have same behavior as for OP_GET_MORE and OP_KILL_CURSORS.

 2015-10-13 added guidance on batchSize values as related to the **getMore** command.
-SlaveOk flag SHOULD not be set on getMore and killCursors commands.
+Legacy secondaryOk flag SHOULD not be set on getMore and killCursors commands.
 Introduced maxAwaitTimeMS option for setting maxTimeMS on getMore commands when the cursor is a tailable cursor with awaitData set.

 2015-10-21 If no **maxAwaitTimeMS** is specified, the driver SHOULD not set **maxTimeMS** on the **getMore** command.